Al-Hirak, Daraa: History

-In 1838 it was noted as being south of Al-Shaykh Maskin and having a Sunni Muslim population.
-Nearby Al Harak al-Garbi, later called Deir es Sult, was noted as deserted.
+In 1838, it was noted as being south of ash-Shaykh Miskin, with a Sunni Muslim population.
+Nearby al-Harak al-Gharbi, later called Deir al-Sult, was noted as deserted.

-Syrian civil war
+Civil war

-During the Syrian civil war, al-Hirak has served as a base for the opposition forces of the Free Syrian Army (FSA).
-On March 6, 2012 the town was severely damaged during clashes between the Syrian Army and the FSA, a fighting that was described by the United Kingdom-based Syrian Observatory for Human Rights as "very intense."
+During the civil war, al-Hirak has served as a base for the opposition forces of the Free Syrian Army (FSA).
+On March 6, 2012 the city was severely damaged during clashes between the Syrian Army and the FSA, a fighting that was described by the United Kingdom-based Syrian Observatory for Human Rights as "very intense."
 Residential areas and the Abu Bakr al-Saddiq Mosque -serving as military base for the rebels- were reportedly hit by Syrian Army shells.
 During the battle, the FSA ambushed a Syrian Army armored carrier, killing five soldiers.
 A 15-year-old boy was reported to be killed after being allegedly shot by a government sniper.
 "Mosque al-Herak" is named on the Global Heritage Fund listing of damages to Syrian cultural heritage due to the military operations.

 In July 2012 about 4,000 residents living in the south of Al-Hirak fled to neighboring cities in Syria or Jordan.
-On August 22, 2012, France 24 reported that the Syrian army had begun a campaign against Al-Hirak that led to a fierce battle.
-On August 24, 2012, the FSA withdrew from the town.
-On November 12 and 13, 2012, the town was reported as having a rebel presence and being shelled by the army.
-On May 3, 2013, it was reported that the base of the 52 mechanized brigade of the 9th Division was shelling the area of Khirbet Ghazala and Al-Hirak On June 9, 2015, the FSA captured the second largest military base in the Daraa Governorate located east of the town.
+The city was repeatedly shelled by the regime throughout August 2012.
+By August 21, 2012, the FSA had withdrawn from the city.
+On November 12 and 13, 2012, the city was reported as having a rebel presence and being shelled by the army.
+On May 3, 2013, it was reported that the base of the 52 mechanized brigade of the 9th Division was shelling the area of Khirbet Ghazala and Al-Hirak On June 9, 2015, the FSA captured the second largest military base in the Daraa Governorate located east of the city.

 On June 28, 2018, several locations were deserted by rebel forces in sequence: Battalion 49 Base, Alma, Al-Hirak, Battalion 279 Base, Al-Sourah.